tomblomfield-zz/policy/README.md

 #### Custom Error Methods

-By default, on failure Policy will respond to an HTML format request with redirect :back and set a flash notice.
+By default, on failure Policy will respond to an HTML format request with `redirect_to :back` and set a flash error.

-It will respond to json with
+It will also respond to json with:
 ```ruby
 { status: :unauthorized, errors: ["Your error message"] }
 ```